 - A) In the event the employee does not receive the wages or benefits to which the record/documentation has for all times indicated the employer agreed the employee was entitled, the Agency shall notify the employee in writing of the underpayment.
 This notification will include information showing that an underpayment exists and the amount of wages and/or benefits to be repaid.
-The Agency shall correct such underpayment made within a maximum period of two (2) years before the notification. - B) This provision shall not apply to claims disputing eligibility for payments which result from this Agreement.
+The Agency shall correct such underpayment made within a maximum period of two (2) years before the notification.
+Employees may report underpayments to the Employer.
+All confirmed underpayments shall be repaid in accordance with State wage and hour laws. - B) This provision shall not apply to claims disputing eligibility for payments which result from this Agreement.
 Employees claiming eligibility for such things as leadwork, work out of classification pay or reclassification must pursue those claims pursuant to the timelines specified elsewhere in this Agreement.